Asymptotics for estimating a diverging number of parameters -- with and without sparsity: Introduction

 This article adopts an asymptotic perspective, allowing both the sample size $n$ and the number of parameters $p_n$ to diverge.
 We consider general parametric problems where the estimator $\hbtheta$ solves an estimating equation

-with some function $\phi\colon \R^{p_n} \to \R^{p_n}$.
-A classical example are risk minimization problems, where $\phi$ is the gradient of a loss function.
-The estimating equation framework is also suited for more complex methods, such as stepwise estimation procedures, where an optimization-based formulation is less convenient.
-The main question we address is: under what conditions on the data-generating process, the function $\phi$, and the growth of $p_n$ is an estimator solving \eqref{eq:est_eq} consistent and asymptotically normal?
-Both penalized and unpenalized estimation problems are considered in this article.
+with some function $\phi\colon \Xcal \times \R^{p_n} \to \R^{p_n}$ and independent, but not necessarily identically distributed $\bX_i$.
+A classical example is risk minimization, where $\phi$ is the gradient of a loss function.
+However, the estimating equation framework is also suited for more complex methods, such as stepwise and multi-sample estimation procedures, where an optimization-based formulation is less convenient.
+In fact, the lack of general asymptotic theory for stepwise procedures when $p_n \to \infty$ is what originally motivated this work.